 St. Louis Grandparents Rights Attorney

-- One parent of the child is deceased and the surviving parent denies reasonable visitation rights; or
+(2) One parent of the child is deceased and the surviving parent denies reasonable visitation to a parent of the deceased parent of the child; or

-If you are a grandparent who has questions about obtaining custody or visitation rights, you should contact an attorney to fully explain your rights and the procedure.
+If you are a grandparent who has questions about obtaining custody or visitation rights in Missouri, you should contact an attorney to fully explain your rights and the procedure.